mcneel/developer.rhino3d.com/_guide_topics/rhinopython/your-first-python-script-in-rhino-windows.md

 To test the Script:

 - Start Rhino
-- At the command prompt, type EditScript and press Enter.
+- At the command prompt, type EditPythonScript and press Enter.
 - The Edit Script dialog box appears.
 - In the script Code window, type the code sample above.
 - Click the "Run the script" button.